expenses/wgpu-bc6h-compression/README.md

 - Requires no [`wgpu::Features`], not even
 [`wgpu::Features::TEXTURE_COMPRESSION_BC`] if you simply copy the buffer to a file as in the example.
-- Can use push constants with the `push_constant` feature.
+- Can use push constants instead of allocating a uniform buffer with the `push_constant` feature.
 - Can compress 2D and 3D textures.

 ## Unsupported